mixja/jenkins/README.md

 This project provides a Docker Jenkins image designed to run Docker Workflows.

-## Quick Start

-The Dockerfile is designed for minimum size and as such only installs Python packages as pre-built Python wheels.

-To define Python packages that should be installed, edit the file `packages/requirements.txt`.

-To build the Python packages run `make wheel`.

-This will use the [dpaws/wheel](http://github.com/dpaws/wheel) image to first compile all packages and their dependencies and output wheels to the `packages` folder.

 ## Running Jenkins

 The fastest way to get started is to run `make jenkins`, which will automatically build and start Jenkins.